apollographql/apollo-kotlin/README.md

 }
 ```

-Next register your custom adapter & add it to your Apollo Client Builder:
+Next, register your custom adapter and add it to your ApolloClient builder:

 ```kotlin
     val dateCustomTypeAdapter = object : CustomTypeAdapter<Date> {